 You can either enjoy these sweets hot, chilled, or cold.
 But ideally, the Galicians will have it alongside a scoop of ice cream.
 Although it’s available primarily in pastry shops and restaurants, you can also find Leche Frita at street food stalls in Galicia.

-18. Tarta De Santiago – Almond Cake
+18. Tarta De Santiago – Almond Tart

 While Tarta means torta or cake or pie in Spanish, Santiago literally means Saint James, which indicates the cross imprint on top of the cake.
 It’s also a historical dessert since its first traces were in the 16th century.